GonzaloGarciaContreras/Jupyter-Workspace/README.md

 - The is a FINRA regulated broker-dealer, registered with the U.S. Securities and Exchange Commission, and is a member of the Securities Investor Protection Corporation.

 ### What have been the major trends and innovations of this domain over the last 5-10 years?
-In the “old world,” brokers, as members and owners, controlled the exchanges.
+- In the “old world,” brokers, as members and owners, controlled the exchanges.
 Exchanges had monopoly on liquidity and brokers controlled access.
-By providing investors access to markets, brokers earned commissions and also received trading fee rebates from the exchange.
+- By providing investors access to markets, brokers earned commissions and also received trading fee rebates from the exchange.
 Brokers thus competed on the basis of service and relationships, rather than price.

-The introduction of negotiated commissions in the U.S. in 1975 marked the beginning of constantly increasing competition for brokers.
+- The introduction of negotiated commissions in the U.S. in 1975 marked the beginning of constantly increasing competition for brokers.
-In the last 10-15 years, this process accelerated and Capital Markets have experienced a disruption  driven by technology Electronic trading has dramatically increased trading volumes and liquidity and slashed the cost of intermediation and broadened access to markets.
+- In the last 10-15 years, this process accelerated and Capital Markets have experienced a disruption  driven by technologyElectronic trading has dramatically increased trading volumes and liquidity and slashed the cost of intermediation and broadened access to markets.
-In many ways, brokers and exchanges now compete with each other.
+- In many ways, brokers and exchanges now compete with each other.
-The emerging technologies in the financial services industry have impacted almost all the business aspects in the years after 2010.
+- The emerging technologies in the financial services industry have impacted almost all the business aspects in the years after 2010.
-Regulations are also evolving and adaptiving to this new world, and processes have become more transparent Technology-led (FinTech) innovation in products and services are disrupting the financial markets and challenging the tradicional business model e.g. "0 commisions - RobinHood"
+- Regulations are also evolving and adaptiving to this new world, and processes have become more transparent
+- Technology-led (FinTech) innovation in products and services are disrupting the financial markets and challenging the tradicional business model e.g. "0 commisions - RobinHood"
-The FinTech market is continuously growing, valued  at $127.66 billion in 2018 and is expected to reach $309.98 billion by 2022.
+- The FinTech market is continuously growing, valued  at $127.66 billion in 2018 and is expected to reach $309.98 billion by 2022.
-Technological innovations are affecting all areas and departments of brokers and exchanges ... strategy, operations, technology, security, finance, marketing.
+- Technological innovations are affecting all areas and departments of brokers and exchanges ... strategy, operations, technology, security, finance, marketing.
-New customers, especially Millennials and new entrants, have also changed the trends in the demand for new services, by using new technological means of iteration, in real time and through new channels of product marketing
+- New customers, especially Millennials and new entrants, have also changed the trends in the demand for new services, by using new technological means of iteration, in real time and through new channels of product marketing
-Technologies such as Artificial Intelligence, Machine Learning, Data Analysis, Blockchain, Crytocurrencies, Internet of Things, Mobile Technology, Cloud Computing, DevOps, CyberSecurity are now at the core of Financial Services Systems, including Brokers and Exchanges and these technologies will certantly be driving the future in this domain
+- Technologies such as Artificial Intelligence, Machine Learning, Data Analysis, Blockchain, Crytocurrencies, Internet of Things, Mobile Technology, Cloud Computing, DevOps, CyberSecurity are now at the core of Financial Services Systems, including Brokers and Exchanges and these technologies will certantly be driving the future in this domain